github/opensource.guide/_articles/how-to-contribute.md

 **Project actively accepts contributions**

 Look at the commit activity on the main branch.
-On GitHub, you can see this information on a repository's homepage.
+On GitHub, you can see this information in the Insights tab of a repository's homepage, such as[Virtual-Coffee](https://github.com/Virtual-Coffee/virtualcoffee.io/pulse)

 <div class="clearfix mb-2">
   <input type="checkbox" id="cbox2" class="d-block float-left mt-1 mr-2" value="checkbox">